scalar-labs/scalar-kubernetes/docs/alerts/EnvoyAlerts.md

 ## EnvoyDeploymentHasNoReplicas

-This is the most critical alert and indicates that the Envoy cluster is not able to process requests.
+This is the most critical alert and indicates that an Envoy cluster is not able to process requests.
 This alert should be handled with the highest priority.

 ### Example Alert